 What I was not prepared for, however, was a dull play.

-Director Lane Savadove’s decision — based in part, , on an unwillingness to ask black actors to play slave roles — is no big deal, perhaps because his young black actors (veteran Steve Wright excepted) don’t play Southern aristocrats with antebellum grace and authority, and his white actors seem tentative until Katie Croyle bursts forth in fiery rebellion.
+Director Lane Savadove’s decision — based in part, he told CP, on an unwillingness to ask black actors to play slave roles — is no big deal, perhaps because his young black actors (veteran Steve Wright excepted) don’t play Southern aristocrats with antebellum grace and authority, and his white actors seem tentative until Katie Croyle bursts forth in fiery rebellion.
 Over two hours in, though, I wondered why that passion hadn’t emerged sooner.

 The racial flip has little emotional impact.
 That I began musing during Act I about alternative casting plans reveals how unengaging Savadove and Glenn Odom’s adaptation turned out.
 How about all-black, all-white, or color-blind casting to highlight how slavery was not a racial issue, but a human issue, I wondered during repetitive scene changes.
 What if the slaves were played by women and the owners by men?
 Cast puppets or puppies — anybody, please.
 Just hold my attention.

 The play begins with bold, inventive, “experimental” staging — actors portraying some sort of slow-motion picnic as we enter the theater (which occasionally will suddenly speed up to a sound like accelerating audio tape), direct-address choral narration and sudden detours to present characters’ backstories, Savadove and actor-choreographer Paule Turner’s hay-covered stage dominated by a huge 50-star (i.e., modern) American flag.
 But it becomes an interminable furniture-moving scurry to accommodate dozens and dozens of short expository scenes.
 Nearly all 15 actors play multiple roles, coming and going in a blur, introducing undefined characters written more for faithfulness to Stowe’s novel than effective storytelling.